cilo72/Crossline/README.md

 # Crossline

+This is a fork of [Crossline](https://github.com/jcwangxp/Crossline/tree/master) wehere I added Bare Metal System support.

 **Crossline** is a small, self-contained, zero-config, MIT licensed, cross-platform, readline and libedit replacement.

 When should you use Crossline:
-* When you need a cross-platform readline: Windows, Linux, Unix, MacOS.
+* When you need a cross-platform readline: Windows, Linux, Unix, MacOS and Bare Metal Systems
 * When you need a simple but versatile readline: more shortcuts, advanced search, simple autocomplete, paging, cusor APIs, color APIs, embedded help, etc.
 * When you need a customized readline: easy to extend.
 * When you need a small readline to build into program.